Want to learn how to speed up your Squarespace website? You’re in the right place!

 IMPORTANT NOTE: Be careful when you’re changing the fonts from the template, to your business/brands fonts.
-You could be loading more fonts then you think if you forget to change some of the templates default fonts.
+You could be loading more fonts than you think if you forget to change some of the template’s default fonts.

 Adding custom code to your website is a great way to customize your Squarespace template and really make it your own, but it’s important to be aware of how it affects your website’s loading time.

-Some custom code (such as third-party embed code, code injections and custom CSS) can add valuable functionality to your website, like Addthis or Sumo for social media sharing, or tracking code for online advertising.
+Some custom code (such as third-party embed code, code injections, and custom CSS) can add valuable functionality to your websites, like Addthis or Sumo for social media sharing, or tracking code for online advertising.

 But the key to this is to be smart about it.

-So I’m not saying you need to avoid custom code all together.
+So I’m not saying you need to avoid custom code altogether.
 I’m actually a big fan of customization.
 But if you notice your site is starting to slow down, I’d suggest doing an audit of the scripts you’re currently using and getting rid of anything that’s not adding value.

-The less third-party scripts & custom code on your Squarespace site, the better for website speed.
+The fewer third-party scripts & custom code on your Squarespace site, the better for website speed.

 And, sometimes it’s not your fault!